astropy/specreduce/docs/trace.rst

 ArrayTrace
 ----------

-`~specreduce.tracing.ArrayTrace` uses a pre-defined array of positions for maximum flexibility, and is ideal for complex or unusual trace shapes that are difficult to model mathematically.
+`~specreduce.tracing.ArrayTrace` uses a pre-defined array of positions for maximum flexibility and is ideal for complex or unusual trace shapes that are difficult to model mathematically.
-`~specreduce.tracing.ArrayTrace` initialization requires an array of cross-dispersion pixel positions.
-The size of the array must match the number of dispersion-axis pixels in the image.
+To initialize `~specreduce.tracing.ArrayTrace`, provide a 1D array of cross-dispersion pixel positions via the ``trace`` argument.
+The size of this array must match the number of pixels along the dispersion axis of the image.

 .. code-block:: python

-    trace = specreduce.tracing.ArrayTrace(image, positions)
+    trace = specreduce.tracing.ArrayTrace(image, trace=positions)

 .. plot::